The conference on Theoretical Foundations of Machine Learning

 - decision notification -

-5 Jan 2017
+5 Jan 2019

 - camera ready version -

-11 Jan 2017
+11 Jan 2019

 - conference -

-Papers should be prepared in English, according to the Schedae Informaticae template (LaTeX template
+All submissions should be prepared in English, according to the Schedae Informaticae template (LaTeX template

 Papers will be selected via a double-blind peer-review process (the reviewers will not know the identities of the authors, and vice versa).
 It will be up to the authors to ensure the proper anonymization of their paper.
 In particular, the first page cannot include names or affiliations of the authors.
 When referring to one's own work, use the third person, rather than the first person.
 Violation of the above rules may lead to rejection without review.